 People with DCS may also have headaches, dizziness, extreme fatigue, ringing in the ears, visual problems, chest pain and shortness of breath, a skin rash and itching, and malaise.
 Warning signs can also include numbness, paralysis, staggering, coughing up blood, and collapse.
 In rare cases, people with DCS can go into shock and die if not treated.

 Divers using compressed air are at particular risk for decompression sickness, especially if they come to the surface too quickly: Those who are older, heavier, or less physically active run a higher risk.

 DCS: Why hyperbaric oxygen therapy is prescribed

 Hyperbaric oxygen therapy is the primary treatment for DCS.
-It immediately cuts the amount of bubbles in the bloodstream, fills the tissues with oxygen, and reduces dangerous swelling.
+It immediately reduces the amount of bubbles in the bloodstream, fills the tissues with oxygen, and reduces dangerous swelling.

 In most instances, it's critical to get treatment as soon as possible, because the symptoms of DCS can be life-threatening.
 Even if your symptoms disappear when you return to a normal altitude, you should still seek medical attention and possibly receive the therapy to prevent long-term damage.